pekkaalenius/MyCruise/README.md

 In the core of MyCruise is the cruise plan that is an xml-file.
 Aranda compatible version has extension mkx.
 Newer version of MyCruise uses more advanced cruise plan with an extension mcx.

-mcxFile.py contains mcx- and mkx-file classess for reading those files. myCruisefile.py is older version of the mcxFile.
+mcxFile.py contains mcx-file class for reading those files and supporting classes.
 usage:
 import mcxFile as mcx
 acruise = mcx.mcxFile(filename)